 In February 2014, FDEP initiated rulemaking on construction and demolition debris disposal and recycling.
 On January 26, 2015, FDEP filed for adoption Rule 62-701.730, F.A.C., titled "Construction and Demolition Debris Disposal and Recycling."
 The amendments to the rule relate to standards for liners and leachate collection systems for construction and demolition debris disposal facilities.
-This rule requires legislative ratification because the SERC's24 estimated the rule's impact to be in excess of \$1 million over 5 years.
+This rule requires legislative ratification based on SERCs24 estimating an impact in excess of \$1 million over 5 years.